Whether microplastic particles cause long-term damage is uncertain but reducing our exposure to them will be wise.

 No published study has directly studied the impact of plastic particles on humans.
 The only existing research relies on laboratory tests that expose cells or human tissues to microplastics or those that employ rodents.

-According to the World Health Organization, only microplastics with particle sizes smaller than 1.5 μm (1.5 micrometres) can be ingested or absorbed due to their solubility and excreted directly.
+According to the World Health Organization, due to their solubility, only microplastics with particle sizes smaller than 1.5 μm (1.5 micrometres) can be ingested or absorbed and excreted directly.

 These chemicals have been linked to health problems such as inflammation, genotoxicity, oxidative stress and damage to the gastrointestinal tract.

-Chemicals released from bottled water packaging materials are now known as emerging pollutants and endocrine-disrupting chemicals (EDCs) that can cause serious health problems including cancer and developmental defects.
+Chemicals released from bottled water packaging materials are now known as emerging pollutants and endocrine-disrupting chemicals (EDCs) that can cause serious health problems, including cancer and developmental defects.

 Sarva Mangala Praveena is an associate professor at the Faculty of Medicine and Health Sciences, Universiti Putra Malaysia.
 She declares no conflict of interest.